replicatedhq/ship/README.md

 Read on for more details on Ship features and objectives, or skip ahead to [getting started](#getting-started).

 ## Track and automate the maintenance of 3rd-party applications
 Ship enables cluster operators to automatically stay in sync with upstream changes while preserving their custom configurations and extensions (adds, deletes and edits) without git merge conflicts.
-This is possible because of how the [three operating modes](#three-operating-modes) of Ship invoke, store and apply Kustomizations, a type of Kubernetes specific patch, produced by a cluster operator..
+This is possible because of how the [three operating modes](#three-operating-modes) of Ship invoke, store and apply Kustomizations, a type of Kubernetes specific patch, produced by a cluster operator.

 ## Customizing Helm Charts, Kube YAML and Knative with Kustomize
 Ship exposes the power of Kustomize as an advanced custom configuration management tool for [Helm charts](https://www.github.com/helm/charts), Kubernetes manifests and [Knative](https://github.com/knative/) applications.
 The easy-to-use UI of Ship (launched via `ship init`) calculates the minimal patch YAML required to build an overlay and previews the diff that will be the result of applying the drafted overlay.